 Applicants should be aware that budgets will be subject to review and approval by the BSCC staff to ensure all proposed costs listed within the budget narrative are allowable and eligible for reimbursement.
-Regardless of any ineligible costs that may need to be addressed post award, the starting budget for the statements of expenditures and the total amount requested will be the figures used for the Standard Grant Agreement.
+Regardless of any ineligible costs that may need to be addressed post award, the starting budget for the reimbursement invoices and the total amount requested will be the figures used for the Standard Grant Agreement.

-Applicants are solely responsible for the accuracy and completeness of the information entered in the Budget Section.
+Applicants are solely responsible for the accuracy and completeness of the information entered in the Budget Table and Budget Narrative.
 Detailed instructions for completing the Budget Attachment are listed on the Instructions tab of the Excel workbook.
 All project costs must be directly related to the objectives and activities of the project.
+The Budget Table must cover the entire grant period (February 15, 2021 - June 30, 2023).

 For additional guidance related to grant budgets, refer to the BSCC Grant Administration Guide.